TomBos/Talker/README.md

 ## Automatic Deletion

-All files and database data (except user data) are automatically deleted every 3 hours.
-The code in `ServerSideOperations/autoDelete.php` controls this feature
+Talker includes a feature that automatically deletes all files and database data (except user data) every 3 hours to protect users' privacy.
+The code in ServerSideOperations/autoDelete.php controls this feature.
+To change the time interval, update the $deleteInterval variable in the autoDelete.php file.
-Make changes to the time value to delete data sooner or later